dupe-codes/ultima/src/content/bookshelf/curriculums/interview prep/coding and algorithms concepts.md

 - sometimes good to have _multiple_ starting nodes; e.g., all nodes with value 0 in a matrix

+- if you need to process a tree level-by-level, think BFS.
+A good example is the [Binary Tree Right Side View](https://leetcode.com/problems/binary-tree-right-side-view/editorial/) problem.
+It's possible to solve with DFS, but the solution is trickier.
+With a BFS approach, we can confidently "find" the right most element of each level to "view" by processing the BFS queue; the last element inserted into the queue for a level is the element we "view!"

 ## quickselect

 ```python